Brand Name: N/A

 What Other Drugs Interact with Platelets?

-Platelets has no known severe, serious, moderate, or mild interactions with other drugs.
+- Platelets have no known severe, serious, moderate, or mild interactions with other drugs.

 This document does not contain all possible interactions.
 Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.
 Check with your physician if you have health questions or concerns.